taniamartins/ubiquitous-lamp/index.md

 ## about me

 I'm a AI/data science intern with a passion for NLP and Speech Processing.
-I am currently doing a master's and undertaking an internship.
+I am a linguist currently doing a master's and undertaking an internship.

 ## the blog